carlosh24/PPA-1---Unit-Testing-Functions/readme.txt

 6. Finally you can see the code coverage by having the ppa1FunctionTest.java window open and going to Run -> Coverage As -> Junit test

+TDD Experience:
+	- Carlos A. Henriquez Urena:
+My experience with unit testing has been pleasent because i feel like doing this testing makes us see what edge cases and more possible outcomes that can happen in our code.
+My TDD experience was pleasent but i still prefer coding before testing  since it feels much faster.
+But TDD is a really good implementation to make sure your code is working well.
+The benefits of tdd is less buggy code, better understanding on the ways our code is suppose to work or what could make it fail.
+The drawbacks of TDD are that is a slower process fo coding.
+In my opinion thats my only drawback of TDD.

+	- Adam Wood: